Benoit Marion: Toronto Argonauts

 Marion was signed by the Toronto Argonauts on October 25, 2021.
-He appeared in two games with the Argonauts, making one tackle and one pass deflection.
+He appeared in two games with the Argonauts that season, making one tackle and one pass deflection.
 In 2022, Marion played in 12 regular season games where he had five defensive tackles and three special teams tackles.
 He also scored his first career touchdown when he recovered a block kick and returned it 24 yards for a score against the Hamilton Tiger-Cats on August 6, 2022.
 Marion also played in the 109th Grey Cup victory over the Winnipeg Blue Bombers, which secured his first Grey Cup championship.

+In the 2023 season, Marion played in 16 regular season games where he recorded one defensive tackle, eight special teams tackles, one sack, and two forced fumbles.
+He played in the first game of the 2024 season, where he had one special teams tackle, but was released shortly after the game on June 11, 2024.

+Hamilton Tiger-Cats

+On June 12, 2024, it was announced that Marion had signed with the Hamilton Tiger-Cats.
+He played in nine regular season games before being released on September 11, 2024.
+Marion was re-signed by the Tiger-Cats on October 2, 2024, only to be released again the next day on October 3, 2024.

+Saskatchewan Roughriders

+On October 4, 2024, it was announced that Marion had signed with the Saskatchewan Roughriders.